MECHANICAL ENGINEERING (ENME)A. James Clark School of Engineering

 Requirements for the Major

 A minimum of 120 credits are required for a degree.

 Mechanical engineering students are required to meet with a departmental adviser each semester prior to registering for the following term.
 Mechanical Engineering has a team of faculty and staff advisors.
 Contact the Undergraduate Advising Office, 2182-2188

 Participation in the Cooperative Education Program is encouraged.
 See Clark School of Engineering under Colleges and Schools on this site.

 The Honors Program is administered through the Clark School of Engineering.
 Individual honors and awards are presented based on academic excellence and extracurricular activities.

 Student Societies and Professional Organizations

-Student chapters of professional societies include the American Society of Mechanical Engineers, the Society of Automotive Engineers, the Society of Manufacturing Engineers, the Mechanical Contractors Association and the American Society of Heating, Refrigeration and Air Conditioning Engineers.
+Student chapters of professional societies include the American Society of Mechanical Engineers, the Society of Automotive Engineers, the Mechanical Contractors Association and the American Society of Heating, Refrigeration and Air Conditioning Engineers.
 The mechanical engineering honor society is Pi Tau Sigma.
 Information regarding these societies may be obtained at 2186

 Scholarships and Financial Assistance

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu .